Where to stay in Maui, Hawaii

 Details about each area of Maui & travel styles they match

 One of the most difficult parts of planning a weekend getaway is making sure your lodging is the best location for your ideal type of trip.
-Maui may be an island but there is so much to experience with each neighborhood bringing its own unique perks with it.
-When you visit Maui consider the kind of vacation you are looking for; total beach relaxation, hiking and exploring, historic towns, or water adventures.
-This will help you decide which area to book lodging with.
+Maui may be an island but that doesn’t mean it’s small.
+There is so much to experience in Maui, with each neighborhood bringing its own unique perks with it, so it’s best to know that you’ve selected THE best place for you to stay during your trip.

 I found this image from Pinterest in 2015 and have not been able to find the original owner, if you know who created this image please let me know

-Probably the largest area and most lush.
-This is where authentic Hawaiian lifestyle lives.
-The beaches will be windier (great for kite & wind surfing) and Paia Town is a great starting point if you want to do the Road to Hana (you want to do the road to Hana)
+The beaches in North Shore will be windier (which is great for kite & windsurfing) and Paia Town is a great starting point if you want to do the Road to Hana (trust me, you want to do the road to Hana)

 *We stayed in the perfect bungalow of an AirBnB – this place was a studio and walking distance to the cutest grocery store.
 Big plus was that it is already ten minutes onto the Road to Hana, so visitors beat a ton of the crowds leaving from here.